demo15 of Im2mesh package

 hold off

-Let's add a rod to the mid point of the right boundary.
+Let's add a small square to the mid point of the right boundary.
 The mid point is [xMidRight, yMidRight].

-Define a rod.
-The center of the rod is [xMidRight, yMidRight].
+We define a square.
+The center of the square is [xMidRight, yMidRight].

 vertex = [ 0 0; 1 0; 1 1; 0 1 ];